berruk/Operating-Systems/README.md

 # Parallel Programming
-Scheduling with threads and processes
+with Thread, Process and SIMD Vector